 Corporate branding is all about the bottom line.
 Sure, you’ll hear a lot about customer loyalty and reputation management.
 You’ll see tricks like a company sending you an automated birthday greeting card.
 All that because getting a new customer is more expensive than upselling the existing one.
 If the bottom line says “we need to keep people from switching to a different provider”, the business will attempt to create a relationship with the buyer, and use every psychological trick in the book to fool them into thinking that someone on the other side really cares about them.

 This is why many people who sell branding services to corporations are hitting the “bottom line” note.
 They position branding as a means to earn more money.
 “Our agency focuses on business results” they say.
-(Disclaimer: I’m not quoting any particular agency, please don’t throw tomatoes at me.)
+(I’m not quoting any particular agency, many of them do this.)

 Personal branding focuses on the individual, and how they’re perceived in the media.
 Personality brands focus on building trust with their audience and present themselves as an expert.
 Tending to your personal brand can look like: